 How to Apply for SSDI: Steps to Get It Done

-To file for Social Security disability benefits, you'll need to provide a lot of information to Social Security.
-You can either do this online, in a phone interview, or at a Social Security field office.
+To file for Social Security disability benefits, you'll need to provide a fair of information to the Social Security Administration (SSA).
+Fortunately, you don't need to submit the information all at once.
+You'll be able to give the SSA information online, in a phone interview, or at a Social Security field office.

 Preparing to File the Application

-Gathering the necessary information is key to being able to complete the interview, but if you file online, you can add information to the application as you go.
+Gathering the necessary information is key to being able to complete the interview, but if you file online, you can add information to the application as you go (you can save and return to the online application as many times as you want).

 You'll need documentation about your citizenship status, data about where you've worked for the last 15 years, and information about any medical diagnoses and treatment you've received.
 We've broken down what you need into categories so you can work on one area at a time.